kissssu/Password-Strength-Checker/README.md

 - A **minimum length of 8 characters**.

 ## Features

-*   Checks for the presence of numbers, lowercase letters, uppercase letters, and symbols.
-*   Verifies if the password meets the minimum length requirement (8 characters).
-*   Provides a summary of the password's characteristics (e.g., presence of numbers, letters, etc.).
-*   Gives overall feedback on password strength.
-*   Identifies missing components in your password.
+- Identifies missing components in your password.
+- Provides feedback to help improve password strength.
-*   User-friendly and easy-to-use.
+- User-friendly and easy-to-use.

 ## How It Works
 1. The script prompts the user to enter a password.